Shaping causality: programmable nonlocal signal generation in long-range spin systems: Methods

-Throughout this work, we use a normalized Frobenius norm, obtained by dividing $\|\Delta \rho_n(t)\|_{F}$ by its global maximum over all sites and times, which maps all signals to the interval $[0,1]$.
-For brevity, we use the term ``Frobenius norm'' to refer to this normalized quantity.
+\textbf{\textit{Conventions---}} Throughout this work, we use a normalized Frobenius norm, defined by dividing $\|\Delta \rho_n(t)\|_{F}$ by its global maximum over all sites and times, thus mapping all signals to the interval $[0,1]$.
+For brevity, we refer to this normalized quantity simply as the Frobenius norm.\\

-Open boundary conditions and Kac rescaling are applied unless stated otherwise.
-We set $J_z=1$ without loss of generality, since the dynamics depend only on the $J_{\mathrm{long}}/J_z$ ratio.
-The light-cone boundary is obtained from first-arrival times, which are the earliest times at which $\|\Delta \rho_n(t)\|_F\geq 0.01$, fitted to a straight line.
-The outside-the-cone profile is extracted at a fixed time slice by locating the crest of the wave propagating outward from the perturbation and fitting the decay of $\|\Delta \rho_n(t)\|_F$ beyond the wave crest (see insets of Fig. \ref{N15B0LFIMEmergentHfullb1lc}).